You must be serving under an appointment of 90 days or more and have a regularly scheduled tour of duty.

 Under certain conditions, FMLA may be taken intermittently, or employees may work under a reduced work schedule by taking family and medical leave for part of each workweek.
 An employee may elect to substitute other paid leave, as appropriate, for any of the 12 weeks of unpaid leave under the FMLA.
 Current law and regulations governing granting and using annual and sick leave (including advanced leave) apply.

 An employee must provide notice of his or her intent to take family and medical leave not less than 30 days before leave is to begin, or in emergencies, as soon as is practicable.
 An agency may request medical certification for FMLA leave taken to care for an employee's spouse, son, daughter, or parent, who has a serious health condition or for the serious health condition of the employee.
-The standard Department of Labor "Certification of health Care Provider" form is used for this purpose.
+The standard Department of Labor forms are used for this purpose:

 Upon return from FMLA leave, an employee must be returned to the same or equivalent position with equivalent benefits, pay, status and other terms and conditions of employment.
 An employee who takes unpaid FMLA leave is entitled to maintain health benefits coverage, but must pay the employee share of the premiums upon return to duty.